balakarthikeyan/notes/wp-cli.md

 `wp plugin list --update=available`

-This command will show you a list of all plugins on your site—and with the addition of the `--update=available` flag, you'll get only the plugins waiting to be updated.
+This command will show you a list of all plugins on your site and with the addition of the `--update=available` flag, you'll get only the plugins waiting to be updated.

 ### Search and Replace